ash/raku-course/essentials/loops/loop/index.md

 The current value of the counter is 4.
 ```

-Some, or even all, of the statements in `loop` header may be ommited.
+Some, or even all, of the statements in `loop`’s header may be omitted.
 For instance, here is the same program:

 ```raku
 my $c = 0;